aishaprograms/Responsive-Portfolio/README.md

 At 768px, all elements are given a width of 100% except the header and its child elements/ classes of logo and nav.
 At 640px, all elements are given a width of 100% and appropriate margins are established.
 The header is made static.

-This site uses a sticky footer.
-It is commented throughout.
+This site is commented throughout.
 The mobile version has stacked content to create longer pages.

 There is a CSS animation on the logo of all pages.
 It slides in, increases in size, then returns to normal.